 Method 3: Flush The DNS

-After restarting your PC, if the error did not appear immediately, it may return after few hours of usage.
+After restarting your PC, if the error did not appear immediately, it may return after a few hours of usage.
 Some users have reported that, after restarting the PC, the Google Chrome browser works fine.
 However, after a few hours of usage, the dns_probe_finished_nxdomain error occurs again.
 It continuously happens with every restart.

 Now to resolve this error, you can try flushing the DNS and see if it can resolve the error.

 To do this Press Windows key + X and select Command prompt (admin).
-Or Right-click on Star button and select ” Command Prompt (Admin)“.
+Or Right-click on the Star button and select ” Command Prompt (Admin)“.

 If not press Windows Key + R and type cmd in the Run dialogue box.
-Alternatively, search cmd in the search bar, right click on cmd.exe and select Run as Administrator.
+Alternatively, search cmd in the search bar, right-click on cmd.exe and select Run as Administrator.